-Johnny Jump Up Pansy is a cool weather short-lived perennial flower that is native to Europe.
-At maturity, this plant can reach the height of 12” and features light green/purplish stems, lance-shaped leaves, and tricolor blooms in purple, yellow and white that have deep purple veins.
-This plant can be grown in containers, attracts bees and butterflies, is both edible and medicinal, tolerates drought and frost, and self sows!
+Johnny Jump Up Pansy is a cool-weather, short-lived perennial flower native to Europe.
+At maturity, this plant can reach a height of 12” and features light green/purplish stems, lance-shaped leaves, and tricolor blooms in purple, yellow, and white with deep purple veins.
+This plant can be grown in containers, attracts bees and butterflies, is edible and medicinal, tolerates drought and frost, and self-sows!

 Variety: Johnny Jump Up Pansy